beginning of content

 What are the symptoms of peripheral neuropathy?

-Symptoms can be mild or severe.
-Symptoms often begin in the toes and fingertips and move up towards the knees and elbows.
+Symptoms may range from mild to severe.
+They may begin in your toes and fingertips and move up towards your knees and elbows.
 Symptoms are often worse at night.

 What causes peripheral neuropathy?